awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-control-access-using-iam-policies-to-invoke-api.md

 **Note**
 For IAM policies to be effective, you must have enabled IAM authentication on API methods by setting `AWS_IAM` for the methods' `[authorizationType](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizationType)` property\.
 Failing to do so will make these API methods publicly accessible\.

- For example, to grant a user the permission to view a list of pets exposed by a specified API, but to deny the user the permission to add a pet to the list, you could include the following statement in the IAM policy:
+ For example, to grant a user permission to view a list of pets exposed by a specified API, but to deny the user permission to add a pet to the list, you could include the following statement in the IAM policy:

 ```
 {